Science and Pseudo-Science

 The English word “science” is primarily used about the natural sciences and other fields of research that are considered to be similar to them.
 Hence, political economy and sociology are counted as sciences, whereas studies of literature and history are usually not.
 The corresponding German word, “Wissenschaft”, has a much broader meaning and includes all the academic specialties, including the humanities.
 The German term has the advantage of more adequately delimiting of the type of systematic knowledge that is at stake in the conflict between science and pseudoscience.
 The misrepresentations of history presented by Holocaust deniers and other pseudo-historians are very similar in nature to the misrepresentations of natural science promoted by creationists and homeopaths.

-More importantly, the natural and social sciences and the humanities are all part of the same human endeavour, namely systematic and critical investigations aimed at acquiring the best possible understanding of the workings of nature, man, and human society.
+More importantly, the natural and social sciences and the humanities are all parts of the same human endeavour, namely systematic and critical investigations aimed at acquiring the best possible understanding of the workings of nature, people, and human society.
 The disciplines that form this community of knowledge disciplines are increasingly interdependent (Hansson 2007).
 Since the second half of the 20th century, integrative disciplines such as astrophysics, evolutionary biology, biochemistry, ecology, quantum chemistry, the neurosciences, and game theory have developed at dramatic speed and contributed to tying together previously unconnected disciplines.
 These increased interconnections have also linked the sciences and the humanities closer to each other, as can be seen for instance from how historical knowledge relies increasingly on advanced scientific analysis of archaeological findings.

 The conflict between science and pseudoscience is best understood with this extended sense of science.
 On one side of the conflict we find the community of knowledge disciplines that includes the natural and social sciences and the humanities.
 On the other side we find a wide variety of movements and doctrines, such as creationism, astrology, homeopathy, and Holocaust denialism that are in conflict with results and methods that are generally accepted in the community of knowledge disciplines.